snipe/snipe-it/installation/composer.md

 These are not the same thing as the [system requirements](../requirements.html), which are technologies that the server itself needs in order to run Snipe-IT (such as a database, etc).

+__NOTE: Never run composer as a super-user or Administrator.
+Always run it as the user that owns the Snipe-IT files.
+Running composer as a super-user will break things in ways that will be difficult to debug later.
+Just don't do it.__

 ## <i class="fa fa-linux"></i> Linux / OSX

 It is not required to install composer globally, however if you wish to, you can find instructions on how to do so on [the Composer website](https://getcomposer.org/doc/00-intro.md#globally).